19 Best Egg Laying Chicken Breeds: With Name and Pictures

 The hen weighs 5.5 lbs, while the rooster is 6.5 lbs; their eggs have low cholesterol levels and are expensive.
 These chickens have a moderate tendency to become broody and are known for their friendly and docile temperament.

-They forage for food and are good backyard chickens.
-The average life expectancy of Ameraucanas is around 7–10 years.
+They forage for food and make good backyard chickens.
+Furthermore, the average life expectancy of Ameraucanas is around 7–10 years.

 12. Delaware Chicken